-Activation energy is defined as the minimum amount of extra energy required by a reacting molecule to get converted into product.
-It can also be described as the minimum amount of energy needed to activate or energize molecules or atoms so that they can undergo a chemical reaction or transformation.
+Activation energy is defined as the minimum amount of extra energy required by a reacting molecule to get converted into a product.
+It can also be described as the minimum amount of energy needed to activate or energise molecules or atoms so that they can undergo a chemical reaction or transformation.

-What is the SI Unit of Activation Energy?
+What Is the SI Unit of Activation Energy?

 Factors Affecting Activation Energy